Ógra Shinn Féin: Recent events

 Sinn Féin Republican Youth members with Sinn Féin President Mary Lou McDonald and the late Martin McGuinness at Máirtín Ó Muilleoir's Westminster election launch in February 2015.

 As part of the transformation of the Provisional Republican Movement to reflect changing realities brought about by the peace process, a decision was taken to change the logo, and at the 2004 National Congress the green star and orange graffiti-style logo was adopted.
-The logo was again changed at the 2006 Congress when the current logo, incorporating the words Ógra Shinn Féin, the Starry Plough, the Sunburst Flag and the "Freedom Lark" was adopted. Ógra Sinn Féin has been criticised by the Young Unionists for failing to remove the petrol bomb logo from a number of its wall murals.
+The logo was again changed at the 2006 Congress when the current logo, incorporating the words Ógra Shinn Féin, the Starry Plough, the Sunburst Flag and the "Freedom Lark" was adopted.
+In 2014 Ógra Sinn Féin was criticised by the Young Unionists for failing to remove the petrol bomb logo from a number of its wall murals.